sparkflows/sparkflows-docs/docs/tutorials/data-science/earthquake-prediction.rst

    :align: center
    :width: 100%

-Random Forest Regression Model for Earthquake Prediction
+Random Forest Regression Workflow for Earthquake Prediction
 ---------------------------------------------------------
 Random Forest Regression model belongs to family of bagging regression.
 It is a supervised learning model that uses ensemble learning method for regression.
 Ensemble learning method is a technique that combines predictions from multiple models to make prediction accurately than a single model.
 Features of Random Forest:-